 plus some extras

 I’ve written loads of blog posts about wording your invitations and other stationery.
+Go have a read, and if you have any questions please don’t hesitate to get in touch.

 - Wedding invitation wording – 7 key details for your wedding invites